Wednesday, May 29, 2024

 Follow

-I was asked "how do we stay true to the mission of the church?"
-It was a 5-page question, with some suggested answers of how to know if a church has succumbed to mission-creep.
-If God were not actively leading his Church in its many manifestations and flavors, we'd be more urgently parsing doctrine and evaluating the expenditure of our church energy/money/time/focus against our church vision and mission statements.
-We'd be following His guidelines for how to be (corporately) the church and (individually) Christians, and we'd be doing the right thing to make sure we're "on mission."
-We'd be following Him.
+I was recently asked "how do we stay true to the mission of the church?"
+It was a 5-page questionnaire designed to help a church leader know if their church has succumbed to mission-creep vs faithfully following God's calling.
+If God were not actively leading his Church, we human leaders would need to be constantly, urgently evaluating the expenditure of our energy/money/time/focus against our church vision and mission statements and scriptural guidelines.
+We'd be following Him by following his guidance.

 I am a dancer, though, and I have access to another definition for Following.
 When I lead in swing dancing or waltzing, my partner and I are in a wonderful tension.
 When I am leading at my best, I'm aware of how my Follow is responding to my indications, and I'm sensitive to what they're communicating through touch and gesture.
 When I am following at my best, I anticipate what my Lead may be communicating next and we work together to get me into the right position for the subsequent steps in the pattern.
 I'm not insisting on doing some steps that I *thought* he might be leading me into.
 I'm also not floppy, being limply thrown from one sequence to the next.